yusuzech/web-scraping-projects/zhihu/data/README.md

 zhihu.db is where all the scraping results are stored.

-Structure of database(Becasue the web-scraping started from bitcoin topic, so all tables are named bitcoin):
+# Structure of database:

-Top rows of each table are shown below:
+(Becasue the web-scraping started from bitcoin topic, so all tables are named bitcoin)

-# topic_bitcoin
+## topic_bitcoin

 **Where evertything starts, choose a topic and scrape related aiticles/questions/answers:**